Lori10/Grammer-Checker-Corrector-with-NgramLM-and-T5/README.md

 If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/Lori10/Statistical-Grammer-Checker-FromScratch/issues) here by including your search query and the expected result

 ## Future Scope
-* Try other smoothing techniques.
+* Try other techniques to reach higher model performance for example : other smoothing techniques, interpolation, backoff which help us better estimate the probabilities of unseen n-gram sequences.
+* Use other performance metrics to select the best model like perplexity etc.
 * Optimize Flask app.py Front End.